daVimci/daVimci.github.io/themes/blowfish/exampleSite/content/samples/icons/index.md

 Blowfish has built-in support for a number of [FontAwesome 6](https://fontawesome.com/icons) icons.
 These can be included in your website through either the [icon partial]({{< ref "docs/partials#icon" >}}) or [icon shortcode]({{< ref "docs/shortcodes#icon" >}}).

 Additionally, custom icons are also fully supported.
 Simply provide your own SVG icon assets by placing them in the `assets/icons/` directory in the root of your project.
 Any icons in the icons directory will then be available to use throughout the theme.
-In order achieve automatic color filling every SVG path needs fill="currentColor" XML attribute.
+In order to achieve automatic color filling, every SVG path needs the `fill="currentColor"` XML attribute.

 The full list of built-in icons and their corresponding names can referenced below.